-This is the second edit of my first attempt of a timelapse video in London Bridge, apparently taken exactly one year ago.
+This is the second edit of my first attempt of a timelapse video of Tower Bridge, apparently taken exactly one year ago.

 Regardless of what stage your product is at, it is common to use multiple tools to understand how users interact with your product.
 Thankfully, there are analytics tools for almost every use case, platform, discipline and business metric that you want to track.
 These tools complement each other by offering different analysis capabilities, yet their features often overlap.
 We can use these tools to surface data inconsistencies by comparing similar reports across the different analytics tools.